Point Positive: Water Solutions that Protect Our Rivers

 - Achieving just 10 percent of this potential would still yield 156 billion gallons per year—17% more than the proposed surface storage projects.

 While this is by no means a complete list, it demonstrates the availability of more modern water solutions that are currently underutilized.
 We have also compiled a menu of 50 additional solutions geared toward individual actions people can take to reduce their water footprint.
-Next month, FOR will release a report that expands on this topic by presenting a broader menu of sustainable water options.
-Please consider supporting our campaign to advance these proactive and sustainable water solutions by becoming a member of FOR or making an additional gift today.

 5 Water Solutions that Meet our Needs and Help Protect our Rivers